Orlando Arcia Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.03).
+- The Marlins have the 13th-ranked team ERA across all MLB pitching staffs (4.07).

-- Marlins pitchers combine to surrender 86 home runs (one per game), the ninth-fewest in the league.
+- Marlins pitchers combine to give up 88 home runs (one per game), the 10th-fewest in baseball.

-- The right-hander last appeared on Sunday against the Pittsburgh Pirates, when he went six scoreless innings while giving up four hits.
+- The right-hander last appeared on Tuesday against the Boston Red Sox, when he went seven innings, allowing one earned run while giving up six hits.

-- The 20-year-old has put up a 1.34 ERA and 10.3 strikeouts per nine innings across nine games this season, while giving up a batting average of .182 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.